brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 We will be using something called a “package manager” to install the software tools we’re demo-ing.
 Package managers help people manage their software without the use of “installers” like you might be used to, they’re very common on Linux.

+Once you have installed the package manager, Homebrew, proceed to the [tools install section](https://github.com/brnco/DPOE-N-Workshop_IntroCLI-AVTools#install-tools)

 ### Install Homebrew

 For Mac, the package manager we’ll be using is called Homebrew.
 If you have administrative access to your machine, you can install homebrew with [the steps on their website](https://brew.sh) (it’s a Terminal command).